-How so well you may have prepared for the examinations to obtain high scores, but what if you are not able to put all your knowledge in the right way on your answer sheet.
-Actually, it is a well observed fact that students generally become nervous and anxious while sitting in the examination hall.
-The pressure is so overwhelming that they tend to forget what they had learned.
-Though it is natural among all but the situation can be made easy by following a few useful tips while sitting in the examination hall and taking the exam.
+No matter how well you prepare for the exam, but if you are not able to put all your knowledge in the right way on your answer sheet then all your hard work goes in vain.
+Actually, it is a well observed fact that students often become nervous and anxious while sitting in the examination hall.
+The pressure is so overwhelming that they tend to forget what they had learned during the exam preparations.
+Though it is natural among all but the situation can be made easy by following a few useful tips while sitting in the examination hall and writing your paper.

-Here we will take a look at some tips and strategies which will help you prepare and attempt your exams in the best possible way.
+Here we will take a look at some tips and strategies which will help you prepare and attempt your exam in the best possible way.

 1. Make right use of additional 15 minutes

 Almost all the school boards have introduced the concept of additional 15 minutes time for the board examinations before students start writing their exam.
-This additional time is provided for students to read the question properly and draft a plan in their mind about how they will be solving the paper correctly without getting panicked.
+This additional time is provided for students to read the questions properly and draft a plan in their mind about how they will solve the paper correctly without getting panicked.
 So, students must utilise these 15 minutes very carefully to make a strategy for writing their exam smoothly and correctly.

 2. Set the priority